sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

 Since there is a stride of 2 and a max-pooling of 2: we divide original S by 4 .

-tract is able to manage this state of receptive field and the caching of RNN state for you seamlessly.
+tract is able to manage this state of receptive field and the caching of RNN state for you transparently.
 To achieve that we need to pulse the network:
 Pulsing is a concept specific to tract.
-It's choosing the time step at which you wish your network to operate.
+It's choosing the 'time' step at which you wish your network to operate.
- By example for this neural network you can select any pulse that would be a multiple of 4.
+ By example for this neural network you can select any pulse value that would be a multiple of 4.
 Due to it's internal structure we discussed upper.
  As an example we select 8: